commons-app/commons-app-documentation/android/Code-style.md

 Our coding style follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

 Our code style is part of the project and should be automatically used.
- The code style is located at `.idea/codeStyles/Project.xml`
+ The code style is located at [.idea/codeStyles/Project.xml](https://github.com/commons-app/apps-android-commons/blob/main/.idea/codeStyles/Project.xml).
- it is important that you commit no changes to this file unless you are working on a ticket to update our code style.
+ It is important that you do not modify this file unless you are working on a ticket to update our code style.

  It may also be beneficial to create a [macro](https://www.jetbrains.com/help/idea/using-macros-in-the-editor.html)